LasseD/BrickCounting/README.md

 Findings:

- StronglyConnectedComponents (SCC):
+ Strongly Connected Configurations (SCC):

-  Size 1: 1
+- Size 1: 1

-  Size 2: 20
+- Size 2: 20

-  Size 3: 1004
+- Size 3: 1004

-  Size 4: 58862
+- Size 4: 58862

-  Size 5: 3817291
+- Size 5: 3817291

-  Size 6: 261534637
+- Size 6: 261534637

  Rectilinear configurations (excluding SCC's.
 Should match the previous results)

-  Size 2: 4 new, for a total of 24 rectilinear configurations, matching previous results.
+- Size 2: 4 new, for a total of 24 rectilinear configurations, matching previous results.

-  Size 3: 556 new, for a total of 1560.
+- Size 3: 556 new, for a total of 1560.

-  Size 4: 60718 new, for a total of 119580.
+- Size 4: 60718 new, for a total of 119580.

-  Size 5: 6349112 new, for a total of 10166403.
+- Size 5: 6349112 new, for a total of 10166403.

-  Size 6: 653569128 new, for a total of 915103765.
+- Size 6: 653569128 new, for a total of 915103765.

- Distinctly corner connected strongly connected configurations (groups models on the set of connection points)
+ Distinctly corner connected SCCs (groups models on the set of connection points)

-  Size 4: In progress...
+- Size 4: At least 542.

-  Size 5: In progress...
+- Size 5: In progress...

-  Size 6: In progress...
+- Size 6: In progress...

  Models:

-  Size 4: In progress...
+- Size 4: In progress...

-  Size 5: In progress...
+- Size 5: In progress...

-  Size 6: In progress...
+- Size 6: In progress...

  Models requiring manual verification:

-  Size 4: In progress...
+- Size 4: In progress...

-  Size 5: In progress...
+- Size 5: In progress...

-  Size 6: In progress...
+- Size 6: In progress...

 TODO:

-Construct all models using SCCs turned at angles (distinctly corner connected strongly connected configurations are a sub-result of finding the models).
+Construct all models using SCCs turned at angles (distinctly corner connected SCCs are a sub-result of finding the models).

 Getting to this point requires the following tasks: